QuentinRa/blog.quentinra.dev/info/web/index.md

 <details class="details-e">
 <summary>Note about GET</summary>

 When requesting a webpage, you are calling `GET URL`.
 But you can add parameters.
-Let's say you are making a search, you can tell us when requesting the page, what's the user is searching using this syntax `?name=value&another=value&...` such as `GET URL?q=hello%20World` (encoded version of "Hello{space}World").
+Let's say you are searching something, you can tell us when requesting the page, what's the user is searching for using this syntax `?name=value&another=value&...` such as `GET URL?q=hello%20World` (encoded version of "Hello{space}World").
 Anyone can share this URL, and it will open the same page, because the query is inside the URL.
 </details>

 <hr class="sr">

 ## WebServer

-As you will read in the HTMl course, you don't need a server an use the file protocol (same for CSS/JS), but for PHP, you will need a server.
+As you will read in the HTML course, you don't need a server, and you may use the file protocol (same for CSS/JS), but for PHP, you **will need** a server.
 You may also use it in HTML, as this may be easy to set up.

 * You can set up a [(virtual) local server](setup/wamp.md)
-* You can set up a [apache server on linux](setup/apache.md)
+* You can set up an [Apache server on Linux](setup/apache.md)
 * Your root URL is `http://localhost`, but in some rare cases <small>(HTTP is enough in development)</small>, you may  [want to have https://localhost](https://web.dev/how-to-use-local-https/) (HTTPS)
 * For Linux users, read this section about [public_html and permissions](setup/perms.md)

 Sometimes some students don't want to set up a server and directly work on the remote server.
-You will need to upload using the FTP protocol (or scp) your files **everytime** you changed something.
+You will need to upload using the FTP protocol (or SCP) your files **every time** you changed something.
 Some IDEs such as [PHPStorm](../../tools/jetbrains/index.md#phpstorm) or [VSCode](https://code.visualstudio.com/docs/remote/ssh) that are **automatically updating the files on a remote server** when you changed something.
-Anyways, I think **you should work in local, for security-related purposes**.
+Anyway, I think **you should work on local, for security-related purposes**.

 <details class="details-e">
-<summary>You will use the <b>FTP protocol</b> (or the command <code>scp</code>) to send files on a remote server.
+<summary>You will use the <b>FTP protocol</b> (or the command <code>SCP</code>) to send files to a remote server.
 I'm using a software on Windows, called <a href="https://filezilla-project.org/" target="_blank" rel="noopener noreferrer">FileZilla</a>.</summary>

 * once started, go to File > Site Manager
 * New site (give it a name in the left column)
   * SFTP (use ssh credentials to login)
-  * host (ex: `pedago-etu.ensiie.fr`, server url)
+  * host (ex: `pedago-etu.ensiie.fr`, the server's URL)
-  * check ask for password
+  * check "ask for password"
   * user (ex: `firstname.lastname`)
   * ok and close
 * Then now that the config is saved,